This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 It’s pretty frustrating to wonder if your hen is laying… There could be several reasons why you are not getting the same number of eggs you normally would.

 Below are some characteristics and features of hens that are laying.
 Don’t get rid of a hen because she does not have all of these features below.
+If you’re not familiar with a breed it would be a bummer to get rid of a hen that was perfectly fine.

 - Carriage (behavior) — active and alert.